Inodoro Pereyra: Publication history

-At the beginning of each episode the author gives a short recap of what happened in the previous episode.
-The recap was in a humoristic style, using radio theater language, gauchesca poetry and feuilleton language in an ironic way.
-Finally, in 1976, Inodoro settled down with his partner, Eulogia Tapia, and Mendieta in a famous newspaper from Buenos Aires called Clarín, where the comic was published in single editions.
-The previous coverage of adventures gave way to a greater focus on dialogue and subtle humor.
+At the beginning of each episode, the author included a short recap of previous events.
+These summaries were written in a humorous style, combining elements of radio drama, gauchesca poetry and feuilleton conventions in an ironic manner.
+In 1976, Inodoro settled with his partner Eulogia Tapia and Mendieta in the newspaper Clarín, where the comic was published as individual strips.
+The earlier focus on adventures gradually gave way to a greater emphasis on dialogue and subtle humor.

-The drawing style suffered a major change after 1975.
-From 1972 until 1975 the characters were drawn with a slim shape with thick lines and striking contrasts.
-From 1976 Inodoro Pereyra appeared with a drawing style that gave him a soft expression (rather than the angry wrinkles of the past), while his partner "La Eulogia" is no longer a young stylized woman but a rotund and clumsy housewife.
+The drawing style underwent a major change after 1975.
+Between 1972 and 1975, the characters were depicted with thin figures, thick lines and strong contrasts.
+From 1976 onward, Inodoro Pereyra was drawn with a softer expression rather than the stern appearance of earlier years, while his partner "La Eulogia" changed from a stylised young woman into a larger and somewhat clumsy matron.

-After being placed in different areas of the newspaper, the comic was added to Viva, the Sunday magazine of Clarín.
-Here Inodoro was a more tranquil personality, settled in his humble house with his wife, dog, pigsty and a lonely tree.
+After appearing in different sections of the newspaper, the comic was moved to Viva, the Sunday magazine of Clarín.
+There, Inodoro became a calmer character, living in his humble adobe house with his wife, his dog, his pigsty and a solitary tree.
 The Inodoro Pereyra comics were also published in book format by Ediciones de la Flor.

-The main difference with other comics is that in Inodoro comics, the humoristic touch is not present exclusively at the end of the comic but usually in every frame (mainly since the comic started to be published as single editions).
+Unlike many other comics, the humor in Inodoro Pereyra is not concentrated exclusively in the final panel but is usually present throughout the entire strip, especially after the comic began to be published as standalone episodes.

-Most of the middle jokes and the ending ones are delivered by Mendieta, acting as the voice of reason in this comic of absurd and erratic humor.
-Also the humoristic touch of this comic in mainly based in the language used by Inodoro Pereyra, who uses a lot of word games and rhymes.
+Most of the jokes within the strips, as well as the punchlines, are provided by Mendieta, who acts as the voice of reason in a comic built around absurd and unpredictable humor.
+The comic's humor is largely based on Inodoro Pereyra's distinctive language, which makes extensive use of wordplay and rhymes.

 Characters

 Inodoro Pereyra

-He is a parody of Pampa's stereotypical Argentine gaucho, based on Martín Fierro, a famous gaucho.
-He meditates in loneliness about life, accompanied by his dog Mendieta, and receives strangers in his home, to whom he gives peculiar advice.
-The humor of the comic is largely based around Inodoro's language, with extensive use of wordplay and puns.
+He is a parody of the stereotypical Argentine gaucho of the Pampas, inspired by Martín Fierro, the protagonist of the eponymous gaucho epic poem.
+He reflects on life in solitude, accompanied by his dog Mendieta, and welcomes visitors to his home, offering them peculiar advice.
+The humor of the comic is largely based on Inodoro's language, with extensive use of wordplay and puns.

 Mendieta

-He is a small, friendly dog from an unknown race that has the ability to speak.
-He shares Inodoro's adventures, participating in the reasoning and acting as Pereyra's confident.
-In fact, Mendieta was the seventh male child of a family and was born on a full moon night; legend says that he should have been transformed into a werewolf, but he had bad luck and as that night there was a lunar eclipse, he instead became a dog with the power of speech.
+He is a small, friendly dog of an unknown breed who can speak.
+He shares Inodoro's adventures, contributing to his reflections and acting as Pereyra's confidant.
+In fact, Mendieta was the seventh male child of a family and was born on a full moon night; legend says that he should have been transformed into a werewolf, but because that night there was a lunar eclipse, he instead became a dog with the power of speech.